23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Road Trip Name: Pacific Coast Highway

-Passing States: Washington, Oregon, California
+States served: Washington, Oregon, California

-Road Numbers: US-101, CA-1, I-5
+Road Number: US-101, CA-1, I-5

-Starting point: Washington/Seattle Olympic National Park
+Starting point: Washington State / Seattle Olympic National Park

-Main Area: San Francisco to San Diego
+Main area: San Francisco to San Diego

 Distance: 580-600 miles (933-966 km)

-Drive time: about 12 hours
+Drive time: Approximately 12 hours

 Where does the Pacific Coast Highway begin and end?

-• Is the Pacific Coast Highway Safe?
+• Is the Pacific Coast Highway safe?

 1. San Francisco